 Ohio Medicaid Health Insurance is available to many Buckeye State residents.
 Medical plans are currently provided to more than three million individuals and families, with pre-existing conditions covered, and premiums either free or extremely inexpensive.
 Comprehensive benefits are provided after a short application is submitted and approved.
 Food and cash assistance, help with housing and utilities, and mental health and addiction services are also offered through other Agencies.

 Applicants that can qualify for benefits include individuals with low income, persons with disabilities, older adults, infants, small children, and pregnant women.
 Additional requirements are US citizenship, legally reside in Ohio, and be able to meet specific income guidelines.
 Applications can be submitted online or through the mail.
 A personal visit is not required.
 Non US citizens that are ineligible for coverage can apply for alien emergency medical assistance or refugee medical assistance.
+Refugees who have been in the US less than eight months, and are ineligible for Medicaid, may be able to receive benefits if their household income is less than 100% of the poverty level.

 CHIP and Medicaid eligibility is largely determined by the MAGI (Modified Adjusted Gross Income).
 Of course, the more money the household earns, the less federal or state funds are provided.
 You can view specific information regarding the calculation here.
 Expansion has taken place in many states (including Ohio), so more applicants are now eligible.
 “Healthy Start” and “Healthy Families” are available to state residents that have a social security number and meet certain financial requirements.